clowd1e/Bazario.Docker/README.md

 ## Debuging

-You can also use debug version of ASP.NET projects such as [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity) or [Bazario.Users](https://github.com/Bazar-io/Bazario.Users).
+You can also use debug version of dotnet projects such as [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity), [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) or [Bazario.Notification](https://github.com/Bazar-io/Bazario.Notification).

 To build dotnet projects with 'Debug' configuration you need to set environment variable `DOTNET_BUILD_CONFIGURATION` to `Debug`.
 Use the following commands before launching `docker compose up` command or set it in the `.env` file: